dagster-io/dagster/docs/docs-beta/docs/tutorial/etl-tutorial/01-etl-tutorial-introduction.md

 followed by a bash code snippet for `dagster dev`

-[screenshot of ui]

 ## Next steps

-- Continue this tutorial by [creating and materializing assets](/tutorial/02-create-and-materialize-assets)
+- Continue this tutorial by [creating and materializing assets](/tutorial/etl-tutorial/02-create-and-materialize-assets)